soxueren/atsd/api/sql/examples/regularize.md

 | nurswgvml006 | 2016-09-18T14:00:45.000Z | 68904.0 | 14.8 |
 ```

-Without interpolation, a join of Series 1 and Series 2 would have produced an empty result because their raw times are different.
+Without interpolation, a join of Series 1 and Series 2 would have produced an empty result because their row times are different.

 ### `value` Filter